jedateach/createjs-free-transform-tool/README.md

 Provides controls for transforming position, size, and rotation of CreateJS Display Objects.

+## Features

+* Transformations are relative to the registration point (ob.regX, obj.regY), which you can choose.
+* Un-obtrusive to your createjs project scene.
+The tool sits in it's own container layer.

 ## Demo

 See the tool in action at: https://jedateach.github.io/createjs-free-transform-tool